emilioMaddalena/causal-inference-studies/material/when_regression_goes_wrong.md

   <img src="../imgs/cc_os.png" alt="Fork" width="50%" />
 </div>

-Clearly **both variables are linked**, and there's a neat linear in the plot.
-You open a jupyter notebook and fit a linear model using [statsmodels](https://www.statsmodels.org/stable/index.html) to even investigate the p-values of the coefficients that were estimated.
-The table you get reassures you: the IC parameter is not only linear as expected, but also has a very low p-value[^1]!
+Clearly, **both variables are linked** and there's a neat linear trend in the plot.
+You open a jupyter notebook and fit a linear model using [statsmodels](https://www.statsmodels.org/stable/index.html), being careful to even investigate the p-values of the estimated coefficients.
+The table you get reassures you: the CC parameter is not only positive, but also has a very low p-value[^1]!
+The standard error is small and the whole confidence interval is positive.

 <div style="text-align:center;">
   <img src="../imgs/cc_os_params.png" alt="Fork" width="60%" />
 </div>

 There's just one thing that bothers you...
-Nobody has told you yet what the variables really are! 🤔🤔
+Nobody has told you yet what the variables stand for! 🤔🤔

-You go turn some rocks and find out CC stands for *coffee consumption* and OS, for office supply sales.
+You go turn some rocks and find out CC stands for *coffee consumption* and OS for *office supply sales*.
 What's more concerning, your boss is thinking of sending clients complimentary coffee bags in the hopes of boosting your sales.
+Now that got you worried because if the strategy fails, people will think your analyses are really flawed as you can't even get a linear model right!

 <div style="text-align:center;">
   <img src="../imgs/coffee_consumption_office_supplies.png" alt="Fork" width="50%" />
 </div>

-Now that got you worried because if the strategy fails, people will think your analyses are really flawed, you can't even get a linear model right!

-After some careful thinking, you realize maybe this link between coffee consumption and sales can be explained by **company size**, which you were missing in your model.
-Clients with a larger headcount also buy more from you.
-But **offering them free coffee won't really affect their purchasing patterns**...
+After some careful thinking, you realize maybe this link between coffee consumption and sales can be explained by the **company size**, which you were missing in your model.
+Clients with a larger headcount also buy more from you, but **offering them free coffee won't really affect their purchasing patterns**...

-After finding the new column you wanted and fitting a new model, voilà, you arrive at
+After putting together this new column and fitting a new model, voilà, you arrive at

 <div style="text-align:center;">
   <img src="../imgs/coffee_companysize_sales.png" alt="Fork" width="60%" />